Dragonlance Legends: Test of the Twins

 The magical device catapults Caramon and Tasslehoff into the future, where they are shocked to find that the world has been almost destroyed by the battle between Raistlin and Takhisis, leaving it ravaged and lifeless.
 They travel back to the present to stop Raistlin from leaving the Abyss.

 Raistlin battles Takhisis's minions in the Abyss with Crysania's help.
 Crysania is mortally wounded, but Raistlin leaves her behind, telling her that he no longer needs her.

 Caramon and Tasslehoff arrive in Palanthas to find it under attack by Kitiara's forces.
 They fight their way to the Portal in the Tower of High Sorcery, and Caramon enters the Abyss to stop Raistlin.

 After seeing the future that will come about if he leaves the Abyss, Raistlin chooses to stay behind to stop the Dark Queen from passing through the Portal into Krynn, while Caramon and Crysania flee to safety.
 With Raistlin's help, Caramon seals the Portal shut, and Krynn is saved.

+Reception

+Dragonlance Legends appeared on the 2024 Game Rant "31 Best Dungeons & Dragons Novels, Ranked" list at #2.